MasonTakeuchi/iDTech_JavaScript_Bootcamp/Debugging Activity/README.md

 # Debugging Activity
 In the debugging activity, we were given a full file which had a few bugs that we were required to go through and fix.
-This activity
+This activity tested our ablility to actually locate the issue and fix it.
+Arrays and for loops were two of the things that were tested in this project.